 Quebec indigenous tourism is absolutely exploding.
 There are 11 First Nations spread throughout dozens of communities across the province.
 Because of this, Quebec offers one of the most diverse glimpses into the culture of Canada’s First Nations.
 In fact, with the exception of British Columbia, Quebec offers one of the largest collections of indigenous tourism experiences of any of the Canadian provinces.

 The nations that make up the distinct ethnic groups within Quebec include the Abenakis, Atikamekw, Cree, Malecite, Mi’kmaq, Innu, Naskapi, Wendat, and Mohawk.
 Each nation has it’s own unique stories, traditions, and culture.
 And one of the most fascinating parts of indigenous tourism in Quebec is seeing how they all inter-relate with each other.
+You can learn about some of these memorable aboriginal experiences in Quebec below.

 1. Take Part In The Largest Pow Wow in Eastern Canada